 1. sex: evolution depends on sexual exchange to create diversity that responds to changing conditions, promoting survival.

 2. death: for evolution to occur in the next generation, the previous generation has to die.
+Each human alive today has 200 ancestors from around 1700.
+They were as alive as we are now.
+They are as dead as we will be.

 "Revolution is evolution at the boiling point."